Naomi Osaka Wore Lakers Jacket For 'Extra Strength' Vs. Serena Williams

-Women’s tennis player Naomi Osaka has quickly become one of the biggest female superstars in all of sports.
-The avid Los Angeles Lakers fan is currently third in the WTA rankings and recently advanced to the finals of the Australian Open.
+Tennis player Naomi Osaka has quickly become one of the biggest female superstars in all of sports.
+The avid Los Angeles Lakers fan is currently third in the WTA rankings and recently advanced to the finals of — and won — the Australian Open.

-A win in the Australian Open final would bring Osaka her fourth major singles title and second Australian Open championship in three years.
+Winning the tournament final brought Osaka her fourth major singles title and second Australian Open championship in three years.
 At only 23 years old, Osaka is already becoming a household name.

 She has also been known to break out her Lakers gear when she feels it necessary.
 Last year during the U.S. Open she wore her Kobe Bryant ‘Black Mamba’ edition jersey for extra strength.